gekkota-os/SDK/API/ldap/README.md

 void nsILdapService::asyncSearch (in nsILdapContext aContext, in AUTF8String aSearchUserBase, in AUTF8String aDnFilter, in PRUint32 aAttrsLength, \[array, size\_is(aAttrsLength)\] in string aAttrs, in PRUint32 aOffsetIndex, in PRUint32 aCountLimit, in nsILdapSearchListener aListener)
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Search users in ldap base.
+Search users in ldap base

 <table>
 <caption>Parameters</caption>
 <colgroup>